domapic/domapic-controller/README.md

 domapic-controller start
 ```

 The controller process will be started at background (using [PM2][pm2-url] as manager).
 Now you can browse to [http://localhost:3000](http://localhost:3000) to check that the server has started successfully.

-A __Swagger UI__ describing the server api will be available at that url.
+The Domapic Controller Web User interface will be available at that url.
+If you are loading the web interface from localhost, login is not necessary because authentication is disabled by default for the 172.0.0.1 IP.
+If not, use the "admin" user with "admin" password.
+Remember to add your own administrator user and delete the default one.

-![Swagger example][swagger-example-image]
+![Swagger example][domapic-controller-ui-example-image]

 > Note that, with basic options, server will be started over `http` protocol, and security will be disabled for localhost requests.
 Read about all [options](#options) and [security](#security) to start the controller with stricter security options.